yegor256/blog/_posts/2016/jan/2016-01-05-how-to-punish-employees.md

 end, everybody will laugh at him, and he will do whatever it takes just to stop it.
 He will obey any order you give!

-{% quote Having a personal life outside the office is not for everybody; it is a luxury %}
+{% quote Having a personal life outside the office is not for everybody; it is a luxury. %}

 **Mistakes Must be Visible**.
 Is he wrong?
 Did he miss a deadline?
 Did he deploy a broken version to production?